-Is this Nyawo place in Swaziland or on the other side of the border?3 It is on the other side.
-These are the places at the border that we want.34
+Is this Nyawo place in Swaziland or on the other side of the border.2 It is on the other side.
+These are the places at the border that we want.31 aie. in the Republic.

 What are the other things and places that were left on the other side of the border?
 We have burial places which are on the other side.